 I recently was thrilled to be invited to my cousin (ok, maybe a few [hundred] times removed!)
 Julie’s wedding in Northern Ireland.
 I was in!
-The trip, and the wedding, was amazing (a story for another blog), but I was really looking forward to see how wedding flowers are used “across the pond”.
+The trip and the wedding was amazing (a story for another blog), but I was looking forward to seeing how wedding flowers are used “across the pond”.

 Julie’s Wedding Party